tim-seoss/scs_dfe_eng/README.md

 # scs_dfe_eng
-Environmental sampling abstractions for the South Coast Science _Alpha _ Eng._ digital front-end.
+Environmental sampling abstractions for the South Coast Science digital front-end (DFE) board for Raspberry Pi and BeagleBone Black.

 _Contains library classes only._